Which Las Vegas Pools?

 Party Pools: By their nature, and their name, most all Las Vegas pool parties are party pools.

-Relaxing: Venus, Moorea Beach.
-Also, pay attention to the schedules of all other pools as they are slower on certain days of the week; usually Thursdays and Mondays.
+Relaxing: Your hotel pool.
+Pay attention to the schedules of all other pools as they are slower on certain days of the week;

 For Older: As always, you are only as old as you feel, and it isn’t uncommon to see people of all ages partying at all Las Vegas pools.
 For this reason, if you feel that you will be uncomfortable surrounded by a much younger crowd, then you may consider sticking to the hotel pools.